Suzy Cortez Rocks Lionel Messi Crop Top & Tiny Panties While Posing Behind A Soccer Net

 The shot captured the model posed behind a soccer net.
 The background of the upload was blurred, but plenty of green foliage and a metal pole could be seen at her back.
 Suzy grabbed onto the net with both of her hands, extending them over her head as she gazed into the distance with an alluring stare.
 The Brazilian babe popped one hip to the side and flaunted her bombshell body in a skimpy ensemble.

 On her upper half, she rocked a navy crop top that hit along her ribs, leaving her trim abs on full display for her captivated audience.
 The garment was tight on her figure, and it had short, capped sleeves that left her biceps in full view.
-The front of the shirt was decorated with Messi’s name, which was written in bold, yellow letters and there was a caricature of him underneath.
+The front of the shirt was decorated with Messi’s name, which was written in bold, yellow letters, and there was a caricature of him underneath.

-The bottom of Suzy’s attire was just as hot and she opted for a pair of tiny panties that were a few shades lighter than her top.
+The bottom of Suzy’s attire was just as hot, and she opted for a pair of tiny panties that were a few shades lighter than her top.
 The bottom rode low on her front while its thick sides stretched over her defined hip bones.
 Suzy also treated her audience to a great view of her shapely thighs.

 View this post on Instagram